Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Results

 \section{Results}

-At the trivalent vertex there is a suite of gauge-invariant operators that are to be understood in order to normalize states, to express observables, and to construct a lattice Hamiltonian matrix.
-The operators are ultimately constructed in terms of irreducible Schwinger bosons.
-However, as remarked in Part I, it is costly to work in terms of the underlying Schwinger bosons.
-To lift the calculations from their Schwinger-boson definitions to a more compact, LSH-basis representation, it is sufficient to know the matrix representation of any local operator in this basis.
-In an infinite-dimensional Hilbert space, what we mean by having a matrix representation is that for any linear operator $\mathcal{O}$ and basis ket $\kett{\mathbf{q}}$, the state
+The gauge-invariant operators at the vertex must be understood in order to construct a lattice Hamiltonian matrix, express the observables, and normalize the states.
+The operators are formally defined in terms of Schwinger bosons; however, as remarked previously, it is tedious and computationally expensive to work with them.
+To lift the calculations from their Schwinger-boson definitions to a more compact, LSH-basis representation, it is sufficient to know the matrix representation of any necessary local operator in this basis.
+What we mean by having a matrix representation for some linear operator $\mathcal{O}$ associated with the vertex is that, for a given basis ket $\kett{\mathbf{q}}$, the state